Application Deadline: January 19, 2023

 - A Weekly Seminar that runs the length of the academic year, exploring questions in tandem with key global trends including inequality, technological developments, the diffusion of power, population movements, and climate change.

 - Personal and Professional Development Workshops designed to strengthen practical skills to enhance Scholars’ ability to lead.
-Previous workshop topics include conflict management and resolution, public speaking, data analysis and interpretation, and resilience.
+Previous workshop topics, led by institutes and faculty from across Columbia, include conflict management and resolution, design thinking, public speaking, and data analysis and interpretation.